miguelgrinberg/react-flask-app/inbox/email_J_6.md

 ## Tips

-There's already a pre-made [MovieDetails](../src/components/MovieDetails.jsx) in the Components folder.
+There's already a pre-made [MovieDetails](../src/components/MovieDetails.jsx) component in the Components folder.

 It could be conditionally rendered when a movie poster is clicked on.